October 12, 2017

 Listen to a podcast of the show

-December 8, 2016Richard and Joe welcomed Paul Hynes, President, and CEO of HearthStone Private Wealth Management for a return visit.
+July 19, 2017Listen to Podcast of the Show Richard and Joe welcomed Paul Hynes and Phil Lindsley to discuss elder financial abuse and the legal needs of the elderly.
+Paul Hynes is President and CEO of HearthStone Private Wealth Management.
 A Certified Financial Planner, Paul founded Hearthstone in 2006 leaving a successful 22-year career at a large Wall Street ...
 Read more

 July 12, 2017Richard and Joe welcomed Joel Grushkin, the San Diego Regional Director of Cost Segregation Initiatives (CSI) and Alex Goldstein real estate agent, investor, and principal in over $50 million of land, commercial and residential real estate transactions.
 Joel Grushkin PhotoJoel Grushkin specializes in an aspect of commercial real estate called cost segregation, which is an IRS-sanctioned ...
 Read more